hayes/pothos/packages/plugin-prisma/README.md

     // for object types, relations and exposed fields.
     // descriptions can be omitted by setting description to false
     exposeDescriptions: boolean | { models: boolean, fields: boolean },
-    // use where clause from prismaRelatedConnection for totalCount (will true by default in next major version)
+    // use where clause from prismaRelatedConnection for totalCount (defaults to true)
     filterConnectionTotalCount: true,
     // warn when not using a query parameter correctly
     onUnusedQuery: process.env.NODE_ENV === 'production' ? null : 'warn',